-Sales or transfers - If you are a fiduciary that, outside the usual course of business, sells or transfers the major part of any one or more of
+Sales or transfers - If you are a fiduciary that, outside the usual course of business,

 - the stock or goods which you are in the business of selling, - the furniture or fixtures of your business. - the machinery and equipment of your business, or - the real property of your business, you or the purchaser must complete and send us Form CBS-1, Notice of Sale or Purchase of Business Assets, no later than 10 days after the date the sale took place.
 Mail this form, along with copies of the sales contract and financing agreement, to Illinois Department of Revenue, Bulk Sales Section, P.O.
 Box 19035, Springfield, Illinois 62794-9035.